The situation

 Diagram showing road traffic management route while road is closed

 We still have to complete two linings along Poundwell Street and Church Street which were delayed due to weather conditions.
 We hope to complete both linings at the same time, to minimise any further disruption.
-This will involve some overnight work and road closures.
-However, this is subject to when Highways allow us access.
-We will update residents with dates, once agreed.
+We didn’t want to come back during the busy Spring and Summer months because of the disruption this would have caused.
+Therefore, we plan to complete this work between 16-24 September.